Léon Gambetta

-Léon Gambetta (/fr/; 2 April 1838 – 31 December 1882) was a French lawyer and republican politician who proclaimed the French Third Republic in 1870 and played a prominent role in its early government.
+Léon Gambetta (/fr/; 2 April 1838 – 31 December 1882) was a French lawyer and republican politician who proclaimed the Third Republic in 1870 and played a prominent role in its early government.

+Gambetta was a strong believer in democratic systems of government, believing that the victory of democracy in France meant (amongst other gains) “protection of the legitimate and basic rights of labour, the raising up morally and materially of the lower classes, but without compromising the position of those favoured by wealth and talent.”

 Early life and education

 Born in Cahors, Gambetta is said to have inherited his vigour and eloquence from his father, a Genoese grocer who had married a Frenchwoman named Massabie.
 At the age of fifteen, Gambetta lost the sight of his right eye in an accident, and it eventually had to be removed.
 Despite this disability, he distinguished himself at school in Cahors.
 He then worked at his father's grocery shop in Cahors, the Bazar génois ("Genoese bazaar"), and in 1857 went to study at the Faculty of Law of Paris.
 His temperament gave him great influence among the students of the Quartier latin, and he was soon known as an inveterate enemy of the imperial government.